jwolfson124/Additional-Learning-Opportunitites/README.md

 14. Logistic Regression
     - Predict a binary or multiclass variable instead of something that is continuos
     - Independent variables should be continous or if categorical should be transformed to numerical
+    - jaccard index measures how many items are shared between the different data sets and is used to compare different sets